epugh/scrutineer/README.md

   Since it is common for an index to contain a type-per-db-table you can use the "_type:<type>" search query to filter for all values for that type.
 * **numeric** - use this if your query returns results numerically ordered

-Running Scrutineer2 (use configuration files)
+Running Scrutineer2 with configuration files
 ==================

-We've introduced a new scrutineer executable `scrutineer2` which reads configurations from two manifest files
+We've introduced a new **scrutineer2** executable which reads configurations from two manifest files, from `scrutineer/target/appassembler`
+run:

     bin/scrutineer \
-                --primary-config=jdbc.properties \
+                --primary-config=example-jdbc.properties \
-                --secondary-config=elasticsearch7.properties \
+                --secondary-config=example-elasticsearch7.properties \
                 --numeric

-* **primary-config** - the configuration file for the primary stream
+* **primary-config** - the configuration file for the primary stream, placed under `config` folder
-* **secondary-config** - the configuration file for the secondary stream
+* **secondary-config** - the configuration file for the secondary stream, placed under `config` folder
 * **numeric** - use this if your query returns results numerically ordered

-Provide `conf/jdbc.properties` to create the primary stream
+### Provide `primary-config`
+`primary-config` will be loaded to create the primary stream, it can be **ANY** type of connector that is supported, in this example we use `conf/example-jdbc.properties`

 ```
 stream.connector.class=com.aconex.scrutineer.jdbc.JdbcStreamConnector